-• ppm readings are computed for a pressure of one atmosphere (1 bar); and have to be corrected using a pressure nomograph, or calculator if the sensor is measuring at different pressures.
+• If ppm readings are used, these are computed for a pressure of one atmosphere (1 bar); and have to be corrected using a pressure nomograph, or calculator if the sensor is measuring at different pressures.

 If readings at line pressure are necessary, it is recommended to measure at ambient pressure and to use our dewpoint calculator to obtain the dewpoint at line pressure.
+However, the HDT can be programmed to output readings at a fixed pressure.
 Please make sure that:

 - The sample is taken from the upper surface of the main gas line.
 This avoids problems with contamination.
 The sample should be taken away from pipe line walls where flow rates may be low, and dewpoint changes may lag. - For dewpoints dryer than -40°F, use stainless steel tubing only.
-Copper tubing is acceptable for dewpoints wetter than -40°F. Do not use plastic, rubber or tygon tubing under any circumstances, as measurements would be incorrect and/or response time slow due to water retention inside these materials. - Try to run pipes to the sensor upwards, so that contaminants tend to fall back into the main line. - Keep the length of the sample line to the sensor as short as possible. - Use small diameter pipes (1/4" or 1/8" OD). - Use sufficient flow rates (e.g. 1 l/min with 6 feet of 1/8" piping is adequate).
-The flow rate will influence the systems' response time. - Do not install any devices upstream of the sensor, such as other measuring systems, flow meters etc., which are not absolutely necessary as these are potential leak sources. - Installation of a coalescing and / or particulate filter ahead of the sensor is desirable to prevent any liquid or particulate contamination of the sensor.

-- If filters are used upstream of the sensor, make sure these contain non-hygroscopic filter materials only. - If pressure regulators, shut off valves etc. are used upstream of the sensor, make sure these do not contain rubber or other hygroscopic materials.
+Do not use plastic, rubber or tygon tubing under any circumstances, as measurements would be incorrect and/or response time slow due to water retention inside these materials. - Try to run pipes to the sensor upwards, so that contaminants tend to fall back into the main line. - Keep the length of the sample line to the sensor as short as possible. - Use small diameter pipes (1/4" or 1/8" OD). - Use sufficient flow rates (e.g. 1 l/min with 6 feet of 1/8" piping is adequate).
+The flow rate will influence the systems' response time. - Do not install any devices upstream of the sensor, such as other measuring systems, flow meters etc., which are not absolutely necessary as these are potential leak sources. - Installation of a coalescing and / or particulate filter ahead of the sensor is desirable to prevent any liquid or particulate contamination of the sensor. - If filters are used upstream of the sensor, make sure these contain non-hygroscopic filter materials only. - If pressure regulators, shut off valves etc. are used upstream of the sensor, make sure these do not contain rubber or other hygroscopic materials. - Pressure reduction of the sample should be done as close to the takeoff point as possible to reduce gas volume in the sample system and minimize measurement lag time. - Liquid applications using the HDT-LQ instrument are much more complex than gas phase applications and have an additional set of requirements.
+Please contact the local COSA Xentaur representative for assistance.